gregory-lee-bartholomew/homelock/README.md

 At its core, this script is executing two commands: `zfs mount -l $HOMES` on user login and `zfs unmount -u $HOMES` on user logout ($HOMES is set in homelock.conf).
 If provided a password on standard input, the `-l` option to `zfs mount` will automatically unlock an encrypted filesystem.
 By calling `homelock` using `pam_exec.so` from PAM's *auth* stack with the *expose_authtok* option set, the homelock script (and, by extension, the `zfs mount -l $HOMES` command) is provided the user's login password on standard input.

 This script is designed to work with console logins (though it may be possible to make it work with other PAM services such as GDM).
 In particular, it prints success or failure status messages to /dev/console so the user will know that their directory has been locked after they exit their login session.
-This system works well with the Sway window manager which can be launched directly from the console after the user has logged in (see Appendex A below for an example ~/.bashrc snippet that I use to auto-launch Sway when I sign in on TTY1).
+This system works well with the Sway window manager which can be launched directly from the console after the user has logged in (see Appendix A below for an example ~/.bashrc snippet that I use to auto-launch Sway when I sign in on TTY1).

 # Known Bugs